smikhalevski/doubter/README.md

 ## `parse`

-You're already familiar with `parse` that takes an input value and returns an output value or throws a validation error is parsing fails:
+You're already familiar with `parse` that takes an input value and returns an output value, or throws a validation error is parsing fails:

 ```ts